Child Relocation Attorneys in Illinois

 After a divorce is finalized, circumstances often change which warrant a post-decree modification.
 One of the most contentious situations is when a parent decides to relocate a child out of state or to another part of Illinois.
 When child relocation is done without court authorization and/or the approval of the other parent, it can lead to serious legal consequences.
 Whether you are seeking to relocate a child or want to oppose a child removal, it is essential to have a skilled family law attorney in your corner fighting to protect your interests.

-At Mevorah Law Offices LLC, we have been assisting clients with divorce and family law matters for over 40 years.
+At Mevorah & Giglio Law Offices, we have been assisting clients with divorce and family law matters for over 40 years.
 Our attorneys have extensive experience with even the most complex divorces involving challenging issues such as special needs children, arranged marriages, stay-at-home parents, mental health issues, bankruptcies, tax consequences, and many others.
 Our lawyers are responsive, compassionate, down to earth, and aggressive advocates for the interests of our clients.
 We understand the emotional strain child relocation can have on all parties involved, and we work closely with our clients to develop the most practical and effective solution to accomplish their desired outcomes.

 Illinois Child Relocation Laws

 After a divorce, parents sometimes decide to move with their children to another area.
 Child relocation may be needed because of job transfers, family needs, or, in some cases, for the protection of the child.
 However, before relocating with a child, it is important for custodial parents to understand their rights and obligations.
 Notably, parents should be aware that Illinois' parental relocation laws apply in the following situations: